AndrewBavuels/Sales-and-Business-Report-with-Microsoft-Power-BI/README.md

 ## 1. Project description 👇
 ### _Business Analytics: EDA with Python, ETL & Power BI._

-- This project explores the components of Business Intelligence (BI) flow and practical uses of some DAX (Data Analysis Expressions) in Microsoft Power BI.
+The goal is demonstrating how Python and Power BI merge together when exploring the components of Business Intelligence (BI) flow.

-- The project aims to demonstrate how Python and Power BI merge together in a BI workflow, in handling data outliers...
+- This includes practical uses of some DAX (Data Analysis Expressions) in Microsoft Power BI.

 - The focus is on performing Exploratory Data Analysis (EDA) using Python to do the data cleaning of outliers in the Fact table...